Skip to a section:

 Clicking Reset Filters in the bottom-right corner of the table reverts the table to the configuration before you last clicked Update.
 For example, if you have filtered some data, then de-selected columns and clicked Reset Filters, the table will look as it did before you last clicked Update.

-Some interactive tables, such as the KOI tables or the transit tables have multiple tabs within a single window.
+Some interactive tables, such as the KOI or transit tables, have multiple tabs within a single window.
 For these tables, some actions apply to all tabs while other apply only to the active tab.

 Actions applied to all tabs: